 Most of us use a smartphone and computer to get work done these days, but these tools are also the source of many of our distractions, however important.
 How can we fight back against everyone and everything that wants our attention while we are trying to do the best job we can?

-Here are 4 ideas that anyone can implement to immediately reduce some of the distractions in their life:
+Here are 4 ideas that anyone can implement to immediately reduce distractions in their life:

 Disable your notifications.
 Turn them off.
 On your phone.
 On your computer.
 You don’t need to know about that email the SECOND it comes in, or respond to that text message in less than 30 seconds.
 On that note…